cplAloysius/Aloysius_Room_Automation/README.md

 - [IR transmitter to communicate with Mitsubishi air conditioner](#air-conditioner)
 - [iOS Application with widget to control everything from my phone](#ios-application)

-Note that the code for this project is in my private repo as it contains sensitive data
+Note that the code for this project is in my private repo as it contains sensitive information

 ## ESP8266 Webserver